Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 - A login system
 - Any form of authentication

-// Intergation with existing workflow
+// Integration with existing workflow
 // Classroom context, No logins needed
 // What are you using
 // Avoid Lengthy login processes